Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 - Set starting cap of number of workshops for player, at Clan tier 0.
 - Set starting cap of number of parties for player, at Clan tier 0.
 - Set starting cap of number of companions for player, at Clan tier 0.
+- Garrisons are made up of a configurable percentage of units from the settlement's owner's culture
+	- Ex: an Empire castle held by a Sturgian lord will have some of its automaticly generated garrison units be Sturgian units

 ### Crafting
-- Heros now restore stamina while moving in the world map, at a configurable rate.
+- Heroes now restore stamina while moving in the world map, at a configurable rate.
 - Configurable max Stamina multiplier.

 ### Passive XP Gain